 And this is just a sampling of what we offer.
 We also have significant strengths in international law, constitutional law, family law, legal history, and a host of other areas.
 Finally, LL.M. students may cross-register for a course in Boston College’s other university departments.
-Our Course Selection Handbook contains full descriptions of courses offered in 2012-2013.
+Our Course Database contains full descriptions of current courses offered.

 Students are required to complete at least 24 credits of work during the course of the academic year.
 This includes a core course, “The United States Legal System”, which is required of all foreign-trained candidates.
 Students also must satisfy a written work requirement in one of the following two ways: (1) by completing the course Legal Research and Writing for LL.M.
 Students, or (2) by producing a piece of writing of a breadth and magnitude commensurate with the school’s upper-level writing requirement for J.D. students.
 This can be completed in conjunction with one of the school’s regular seminar offerings, or written independently (for two or three credits) under the supervision of a faculty member.
 Otherwise, students study alongside their J.D. classmates -- an immersion experience in American legal education.